chonton/podman-maven-plugin/README.md

 # podman-maven-plugin

 Use podman to build, push, and run images.
-This plugin has eight goals:
+This plugin has nine goals:

 1. [Login to registry](#login-goal)
 2. [Create Containerfile from base image and copy directives](#containerfile-goal)